-Our sample came in the well received OEM Blue Pearl; there is a second colour option of Sunrise Yellow.
-Both pieces are limited editions; we assume 1944 of each colour for total of 3884 units.
+Our sample came in the well-received OEM Blue Pearl; there is a second colour option of Sunrise Yellow.
+Both pieces are limited editions; we assume 1944 of each colour for a total of 3884 units.
 Based on the world popularity of the WRX STi, and the rarity of the NBR Challenge Package, Sun Star won’t have an issue selling through their supply.

 The Blue Pearl exterior doesn’t disappoint.
 Metal flake is evident, and the deep Blue paint was easy to photograph.
-The paint isn’t perfect though, depending on lighting there was little orange peel affect.
-Nothing to serious to worry about.
+The paint isn’t perfect though, depending on lighting there was a little orange peel effect.
+Nothing too serious to worry about.
 The bulk of the exterior is Blue, though there are some Black lower body kit elements that surround the lower section of the front, sides and rear.
-We can’t forget the Silver paint in the two side view mirrors and just underneath the doors.
+We can’t forget the Silver paint in the two side-view mirrors and just underneath the doors.

 Sun Star a great job in replicating the lines of the 1:1 in scale.
 Based on the opening features (front doors and motor) the shut-lines are clean and panel gaps are minimal.
 Finishing off the exterior we find the rear window section of the model with tinted windows, while the front three pieces remain clear.

-Moving to the rear you will notice the special edition NBR Challenge spoiler in carbon fibre with S207 badge on each side.
-The hood itself is sealed, so we have to access to the inter working of the trunk.
-Definitely a cost saving measure.
+Moving to the rear you will notice the special edition NBR Challenge spoiler in carbon fibre with an S207 badge on each side.
+The hood itself is sealed, so we have to access to the interworking of the trunk.
+Definitely a cost-saving measure.

 The undercarriage is once again a surprise for an opening price point model.
-Exhaust system is fully coloured, while the suspension and steering components, though static are detailed too.
-Yes, the wheels do spin and fronts two are steerable.
+The exhaust system is fully coloured, while the suspension and steering components, though static is detailed too.
+Yes, the wheels do spin and the fronts two are steerable.

-A good use of colours and textures excels the realism factor within the interior.
+Good use of colours and textures excels the realism factor within the interior.
 We have full carpeting throughout, fabric seat-belts front and rear with metal buckles, and authentic special edition decal in the centre console.
-Even the pedals look like authentic!
-On the flip side the Silver pin striping on the sport seats could use a little more finesse, and the biggest upset is the lack of four-door access.
+Even the pedals look authentic!
+On the flip side, the Silver pinstriping on the sport seats could use a little more finesse, and the biggest upset is the lack of four-door access.
 The rear two doors are sealed.

 Sun Star version of the 1:18 Subaru WRX STi S207 NBR Challenge Package is great value for the money.
 The new tooling is definitely evident throughout.
-Good paint, great motor detail, and interior make for a well rounded package.
-On the negative end, the misses maybe too large for some, we have no access to rear boot and lack of four-door entry.
+Good paint, great motor detail, and interior make for a well-rounded package.
+On the negative end, the misses may be too large for some, we have no access to the rear boot and lack of four-door entry.
 At the moment there is no other option in metal with opening bits, and possibly never will be.
-What Sun Star puts forth here is well deserving of your attention, be it in Blue or Yellow.
+What Sun Star puts forth here is well-deserving of your attention, be it in Blue or Yellow.
 Enjoy the pics!